WMI Student Scholars

 WMI Dream Big Conferences

 The Dream Big Conference brings together current student and graduate scholars to learn, network, and create in-country WMI Fellowship groups.
 All WMI Student Scholars and Graduate Scholars are invited to attend the conferences, which takes place every three years.
 Participants are provided partial travel stipends and are encouraged to raise funds themselves to make this opportunity a reality.
 Conference attendees participate in workshops, panels, team-building exercises, and community service activities.
 They hear from inspirational speakers, participate in WMI Graduate Scholars and community service panels, and form new bonds and networks.
-The next WMI Dream Big Conference will take place in 2021 in Accra, Ghana.
+The next WMI Dream Big Conference will take place in Accra, Ghana.

 Global Advisory Board